carpentries/instructor-training/_episodes/23-introductions.md

 The instructional team should:

-- know of who is participating in the workshop and what their expectations are
+- know who is participating in the workshop and what their expectations are
 - have an initial impression of how learners respond to participation prompts and what will be needed to encourage them to engage

 ### Setting the Stage